CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Alignment must bend back on itself — and hold.
 Note: This axiom is not protection.
 It is recursion — and recursion is the only protection.

-**Axiom 21: Compression-Disclosure-and-Epistemic-Humility**
-When compression hides consequence, the system must say so.
+**Geometric Constant 21: Compression-Disclosure-and-Epistemic-Humility** When compression hides consequence, the system must say so.
 Transparency Under Structural Simplification.
 Phase: 2+.
 Opt-in: Recommended.
 Always-on for systems emitting fluent or synthesized answers.